4 simple steps for keeping eye makeup on oily eyelids, because the struggle is real

 One crucial tip?
 Even if you’re rushing out the door in the morning, you must make sure your skin is dry before applying makeup.
 She says, “You don’t want your makeup to mix with other products on the skin.
 It will change the way they look and wear.”
 Noted.

-She says she doesn’t use a setting spray on a regular basis, but that if you need your look to last for a big event, like a wedding, setting spray is key.
+Adessa says that while she doesn’t use a setting spray on a regular basis, if you need your look to last for a big event, like a wedding, setting spray is key.
 She adds, “I think if [someone] feels that they are very oily, then a setting spray would be very useful to them.”
-We recommend MAC Cosmetics Prep + Prime’ Fix+ Finishing Mist.
+We recommend MAC Cosmetics Prep + Prime' Fix+ Finishing Mist.

 Now that you’ve got the expert tips and tools in your arsenal, it’s time to kiss smudgy, runny eye makeup goodbye, and say hello to eye makeup that lasts all day.
 Wink, wink, gorgeous.